kjown/COMP2042OwnKaiJian/README.md

 ### **Player Controls**
 - User navigates menus using mouse cursor and clicks on buttons to navigate through the game.
 - Added horizontal movement for the player using `LEFT` and `RIGHT` arrow keys in `UserPlane` class.
+- Pause the game by pressing `ESC` key.

 ### **Menus and User Interface**
+#### Visual Design
+- The menus and UI elements follow a cohesive design language with consistent fonts, colours and button styles.
+- Buttons and labels are easy to read and navigate ensuring accessibility for all users.
+- Buttons have hover effects to provide feedback to the user.

 #### Start Menu
+- Provides entry point options for the user to start the game, view settings or exit the game.
 - `StartMenu` implemented with `Start`, `Settings` and `Exit` buttons with `startGame()` and `showSettings()` methods for `Start` and `Settings` button, while `Exit` button exits the game.
 All buttons have hovering effects to improve user experience.
 - Utilised helper methods to handle creation of UI elements like `createTitleText` and `createStyledButton`.
 - Centralised font loading logic with `loadFont` method.